tobbetubilgiguvenligi/Bil-527-Projects/README.md

 modules on the bottom of your site.
 Now, I mentioned you could download modules and also create modules, so how do you create one?
+Under the “Extensions” button, select Modules.
+Then click “New”.
+You will be given a large list of options to use.
+Some of them are modules of components you might have installed already, and some are default Joomla components.
+A few of those are very flexible modules, such as the HTML option.
+Basically it works like any other HMTL page.
+Whatever you want to add to it as far as text, links, or anything else that can be added to HTML, you can add it there.
+Once you have created the module, you must decide where you want it to go.
+You will find a pull down of positions on the upper left hand side of your screen.
+Select the position, make sure the module is enabled and save.
+You should now see it on your pages.
+If it is in a position you don’t like or you don’t see it, just return to your modules manager and select a different position.